 Enterprise is particular about what it considers a qualifying rental to keep your points alive.
 Rentals must meet one of the following criteria to qualify:

-• An award rental with Enterprise or National — as long as the total period includes at least one day of paid rental.
+• Award rentals with Enterprise or National also count as long as the rental includes one paid rental day.

 The T&Cs are clear that bookings through a third-party app or online travel agent do not count as a qualifying rental.
 These rentals will not reset the expiration date of your Enterprise points.
 Here's the link to book directly with Enterprise or with National.